 All application materials become part of the permanent records of the University of New Hampshire and will not be returned.
 Access to this material is limited under the Family Rights and Privacy Act of 1974.
 Applicants who are not admitted, or who are admitted and do not register in the Graduate School, do not have access to their application files.
 Materials received as part of the application process will not be duplicated for personal use by the applicant or forwarded to a third party.
 Materials received from applicants who do not complete their application, who are not admitted, or who are admitted and do not register are held for two years before being destroyed.

-Application procedures, including deadlines and program-specific requirements, are available at the Graduate School site, http://www.gradschool.unh.edu
+Application procedures, including deadlines and program-specific requirements, are available at the Graduate School website, http://www.gradschool.unh.edu.

 Applicants from Foreign Countries

 All applicants from non-English-speaking countries must, in addition to all of the above, provide Test of English as a Foreign Language (TOEFL) scores.
 A minimum TOEFL score of 550 paper-based (213 computer-based or 80 Internet-based) is required for admission.
 TOEFL scores are valid for only two years.
 The International English Language Testing System (IELTS) may be accepted on a case-by-case basis.
 A financial declaration on official University forms is also required should you be admitted.
 A four-year baccalaureate degree is normally the minimum academic certification required for admission.

 Applications from residents of foreign countries will be considered only for regular full-time admission.

 Application deadlines for admission and financial aid vary by program.
 These are updated on an annual basis and may be found on the Graduate School website.

 International applicants who are not currently residing in the United States will be considered for admission for the fall session only and must have their applications completed by April 1.
 International applicants currently residing in the United States should have their applications completed at least four months prior to the session for which they are applying.